 - Your corresponding hip will have a larger range of motion and increased extensibility of collagen tissue.
 (Chapter 9 of "Therapeutic Heat and Cold", 4th edition.

 (amazon.com link - Ed.
 Justus F. Lehmann, M.D., Williams, and Wilkin)

 Doctors and Surgeons are always improving the techniques used in surgery, and results from surgery now are much more positive than they were in the past.
-However, all surgeries introduce scar tissue, and recovery from hip surgery is better than ever but often disappointing when it comes to full recovery expectations.
+However, all surgeries introduce scar tissue, and recovery from hip and back surgery is better than ever but often disappointing when it comes to full recovery expectations.

 If you do wind up getting surgery, know that rehabilitation at-home while attending regular physical therapy or doctor appointments is vital for your overall recovery.

 Consistent exercise and conservative treatment on a daily basis during your rehabilitation while working with your doctor or physical therapist is key.
 This is why you should seriously consider maximizing your recovery by using the T•Shellz Wrap® at home once you are approved for physical therapy.

 The more consistent you work at enhancing blood flow to injured soft tissue, the more consistent the healing process will be.
 Nourishing soft tissue with greater levels of oxygen and nutrients (which are carried through the blood stream) will give the body a better ability to produce new, healthy collagen.
 In effect, you will help the body produce stronger tissues while potentially reducing the number of setbacks that can occur following surgical procedures.

 Click HERE to Go To Our Online Store We take all major credit cards and Paypal.

 If you have questions, call our office at 1-866-237-9608 (toll free continental US).